JuliaEarth/GeoStats.jl/docs/src/index.md

 Pkg.add("GeoStats")
 ```

-## Usage
+## Quick example

-Below is a short example of usage:
+Below is a quick example of usage:

 ```julia
 using GeoStats